neha-nayeem/sql-challenge/README.md

 For the bonus section, we had to import our SQL database into Pandas using SQLAlchemy and generate visualizations of the data.

-* The script is called `bonus_analysis.ipynb` and was coded using Jupyter notebook.
-The libraries used were Pandas, Matplotlib, os, sqlalchemy, NumPy and SciPy.
+* The script is called `bonus-analysis.ipynb` and was coded using Pandas, Matplotlib, os, sqlalchemy, NumPy and SciPy libraries.
-* The database url was created in an environment variable ot protect the database password.
+* The database url was created in an environment variable to protect the database password.
-* Only the relevant tables were read into Pandas dataframes using  `read_sql_table()` - salary, employees, and titles, after which these dataframes were used to plot data.
+* Only three relevant tables were read into Pandas dataframes using  `read_sql_table()`: salary, employees, and titles, after which these dataframes were used to plot data.

 #### Create a histogram to visualize the most common salary ranges for employees